How Long After Dental Implants Can We Eat Normally?

 - Ridge expansion.

 - Immediate load dental implants.

 These are the types and techniques of dental implants available at professional dental clinics that offer dental implants in Beverly Hills and worldwide.
 Your dentist will explain these types and techniques to you, and together, you decide which one is best for you.

 Dental Implant Procedure

-Dental implants are made of titanium roots fixed under the gumline attached to the jawbone.
+Dental implants are titanium roots fixed under the gumline attached to the jawbone.
 Fixing dental implants should only be performed by dental professionals only to avoid complications and damage.